CR SMITH AMERICAN AIRLINES MUSEUM

 TEXAS CIVIL WAR MUSEUM

-Texas Civil War Museum located in Fort Worth, Texas is the largest Civil War Museum west of the Mississippi.
-In over 35 years of collecting, Ray and Judy Richey amassed over three thousand Civil War artifacts.
-The Daughters of the Texas Confederacy collection pays tribute to the Texas’ participation in the Civil War.
-Due to the size of the museum you will want to plan your time accordingly.
+Texas Civil War Museum, located in Fort Worth, Texas, is the largest Civil War Museum west of the Mississippi.
+In over 35 years of collecting, Ray and Judy Richey amassed more than 3,000 Civil War artifacts.
+The Daughters of the Texas Confederacy collection honors Texas’s participation in the Civil War.
+Given the museum’s size, plan your time accordingly.

 TOOLS OF WAR

-Authentic guns, uniforms, cannons, dresses and swords tell the Civil War story from both sides of the conflict.
-While the collection boasts its Texas Civil War past, it also focuses on the stories of the artifacts; Jeb Stewarts’ sword, General Grant’s coat and cigar from the signing of Lee’s surrender at Appomattox and an original copy of Uncle Tom’s Cabin.
+Authentic guns, uniforms, cannons, dresses, and swords tell the Civil War story from both sides.
+While the collection boasts its Texas Civil War past, it also focuses on the stories of the artifacts: Jeb Stuart’s sword, General Grant’s coat and cigar from the signing of Lee’s surrender at Appomattox, and an original copy of Uncle Tom’s Cabin.

 DRESSES OF THE ERA

-The museum also features a display of 40 dresses from 1860-1900 which shows the progression of ladies fashion through those years.
+The museum also features a display of 40 dresses from 1860 to 1900 that show the progression of women’s fashion during that period.
 Ms. Richey has some 300 that she has collected.

-As you walk through the Infantry, Calvary, Medical and Naval galleries, the Civil War story comes alive.
-You will see the uniforms worn on both sides of the conflict, the weaponry used, the medical devices used on the soldiers, the inside of a cannonball and pieces of artillery used during the conflict.
+As you walk through the Infantry, Cavalry, Medical, and Naval galleries, the Civil War story comes alive.
+You will see uniforms worn on both sides of the conflict, the weaponry used, medical devices used on soldiers, the inside of a cannonball, and pieces of artillery.

 UDC COLLECTION

-The museum also houses the United Daughters of the Texas Confederacy collection of artifacts from President of the Confederacy, Jefferson Davis.
-Texas Civil War artifacts are rare and many are housed here.
+The museum also houses the United Daughters of the Texas Confederacy collection of artifacts from the President of the Confederacy, Jefferson Davis.
+Texas Civil War artifacts are rare, and many are housed here.

 Two notable pieces for the museum are two dioramas constructed by Arizona high school students that depict the Battles of Palmetto Ranch and the Battle of the Wilderness.